SARL-PLUS/Material_for_introductory_RL_course_DANIELI/README.md

   <figcaption><strong>Figure:</strong> A rover navigating a linear Martian landscape.</figcaption>
 </figure>

-# Mars Rover: Control and Prediction
+# Mars Rover: Control and Prediction for Danieli Automation introductory course in RL

 This repository showcases an implementation of the **Mars Rover Environment**, designed to provide a practical and accessible setting for studying reinforcement learning (RL) methods.
 Through a simulated linear Martian landscape, key RL techniques are analyzed to optimize the rover's navigation and task performance.